bed233/Final-Year-Project/Diary.md

 ## 21/11/2022
 Made more progress on my FYP interim report.
 Have begun and completed around half of my 2nd Section (Technical Achievements).
 Have questions about the report which I shall ask to my supervisor in Our meeting on Wednesday.
 Will get the demo of the Permission manager ready in order to show my supervisor in the same meeting.

+## 22/11/2022 - 25/11/2022
+Continued work on Final Year Report

+## 28/11/2022
+Begun New project on Android Studio to merge all of Proof Of Concept's together.
+Hoping I can get all merged by wednesday where I can record demo video on Thursday ready for submission.
+Continued work on Final Year Project

+## 29/11/2022
+Continued work on Final Year Report